RadLikeWhoa/SSGS/README.md

 ## Drawbacks & Stuff

 The only drawback I can think of right now is the dependency on `box-sizing: border-box;` to work properly.
 But that's only an issue if you work with IE prior to version 8.
-And there's even a neat [polyfill](https://github.com/Schepp/box-sizing-polyfill "Christian Schaefer's box-sizing polyfill.") available on GitHub.
+And there's even a neat [polyfill](https://github.com/Schepp/box-sizing-polyfill) available on GitHub.
 Since you're already working with Sass, just pop in Compass and import `compass/css3/box-sizing` to make it even easier.

 ## About the Author

 My name is [Sacha](http://sachaschmid.ch) and I'm a 'front-end engineer' thingy from Switzerland.
 I tweet at [@RadLikeWhoa_](http://twitter.com/RadLikeWhoa_).
-I am also the creater of [kids](http://codepen.io/RadLikeWhoa/full/cAJEo) and [Readr](http://readrtheme.tumblr.com).
+I am also the creater of [:kids](http://codepen.io/RadLikeWhoa/full/cAJEo) and [Readr](http://readrtheme.tumblr.com).